 THAT time happens to us all, ladies.

 In their mid-50s, women tend to gain weight due to a lack of estrogen.
 According to Sheah, women at this age need 200 fewer calories to maintain their weight.
 “At this point in your life you really don’t want to eat foods that are high in sugar and that have a lot of empty calories,” she says.
-But, it is very important that you don’t cut back on nutrition because you are so concerned with cutting back on calories.
+But, it’s very important that you don’t cut back on nutrition because you are concerned with cutting back on calories.

 She also suggests that you begin strength training to build muscle because muscles use more calories.
 People at this age can lose three percent muscle strength every year.
 “Keeping those muscles strong helps you maintain weight,” she adds.